 You may design your home office as you choose, unlike a cubicle, so you can work those long hours in a place that you enjoy.

 You can set up a home office that maximizes productivity, lowers stress, and promotes a work/life balance by following a these 10 recommendations.

 Successful independent professionals are passionate and dedicated to their work, which often means spending long hours in the office.
 Luckily, unlike a cubicle, a home office is yours to customize, so those long hours can be spent in a work environment that is tailored to your needs.
 With a few simple tips, you can create a home office setting that optimizes productivity, reduces stress, and improves work/life balance.

 Creating a productive work environment begins with finding the right space.
 Since you’re likely to spend a lot of hours here, consider possible nearby distractions, optimal space, and location in your house if you plan on hosting clients.

-In an ideal situation, you may be able to convert a spare bedroom or den as dedicated work space.
+In an ideal situation, you may be able to convert a spare bedroom or den a dedicated workspace.
 Unfortunately, this isn’t always an option, and you may be limited to a small nook or corner of a larger living area.
 While a small space can be challenging, the right setup and planning can make it work.
-L-shaped, corner, or wall-mounted desks can maximize your working area.
+L-shaped, corner or wall-mounted desks can maximize your working area.
 If horizontal space is limited, look for a desk with built-in vertical storage such as overhead shelving or filing cabinets.
 Consolidating office technology such as using a laptop instead of a desktop computer or investing in a multifunction printer can save space as well.